-Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Fropical/ Wildfire/ Fire/ ightning Inland Flood/ River/ Dam Winter/ Snow/ Extreme Heat/ Earthquake/ andslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Severe Winds, Heavy Rains & Tornado July 2008 2008 Jul 24 1782 \$13,805 Then in Merrimack County, the tornado was rated up to an F-3 and killed a woman in Deerfield trapped in a collapsed house.
+Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Severe Winds, Heavy Rains & Tornado July 2008 Jul 24 1782 \$13,805 An EF3 tornado touched down in Rockingham County then proceeded into another county.
+Then in Merrimack County, the tornado was rated up to an F-3 and killed a woman in Deerfield trapped in a collapsed house.
 In the county, there was substantial damage totaled the equivalent of \$1.12 per capita (146,455 people in 2010) for the towns' debris removal reimbursement costs.
-A total of debris removal, protective measures, roads and bridges.
+A total of 123 residences statewide were affected, with 17 destroyed and another 37 suffering major damage.
+Damage was estimated to exceed \$10 million.
+Hillsborough County debris removal, protective measures, roads and bridges.
 Bible Hill Rd, Horne Street, culverts and road repairs.
 High wind with heavy rainfall resulted in flooded roads.
 There were no injuries reported in Warner.
 The Town did receive FEMA funds as a result of the washed out roads.
-Hazard Mitigation Committee, CNHRPC + + Warner Snow Load Roof Collapses Apr 2008 2008 Apr No N/A Likely other communities were impacted by this heavy snow and warming melt in the area.
-There were four buildings in Warner with roofs that collapsed as a result of the heavy snow loads.
-There were no injuries reported as a result of the collapses.
-Hazard Mitigation Committee, CNHRPC + + Severe Storms and Flooding - Spring Flood April 2007 2007 Apr 15-23 1695 \$131,514 Extensive flooding caused by severe storms impacted seven counties.
+Hazard Mitigation Committee, CNHRPC + + Warner Snow Load Roof Collapses Apr 2008 2008 Apr No N/A Likely other communities were impacted by this heavy snow and warming melt in the area. the heavy snow loads. + + Severe Storms and Flooding - Spring Flood April 2007 2007 Apr 15-23 \$131,514 Extensive flooding caused by severe storms impacted seven counties.
 Indirect peak discharge measurements on stream gages on the Suncook River at Short Falls Road in Epsom were 14,100 ft3, which was determined to be greater than 100-year flood discharge levels.
-The heavy rain combined with snow melt to cause small rivers and streams in much of Warner received \$131,514 in FEMA Public Assistance funding for roads & bridges, protective measures and recreational/other.
-Road repairs: Bagley Hill Rd, Bean Rd, Bible Hill Rd, Brown Rd, Burnt Hill Rd, Collins Rd, Duck Pond Lane, Flanders Rd, Gore Rd, Horne St, Mason Hill FEMA, USGS Flood of 2007, Warner Hazard Mitigation Committee, CNHRPC + +
+The heavy rain combined with snow melt to cause small rivers and streams in much of Assistance funding for roads & bridges, protective measures and recreational/other.
+Road repairs: Bagley Hill Rd, Bean Rd, Bible Hill Rd, Brown Rd, Burnt Hill Rd, FEMA, USGS Flood of 2007, Warner Hazard Mitigation Committee, CNHRPC + +